JohnSnowLabs/spark-nlp/docs/en/transformer_entries/XlnetEmbeddings.md

 factorization order and (2) overcomes the limitations of BERT thanks to its autoregressive formulation.
 Furthermore, XLNet integrates ideas from Transformer-XL, the state-of-the-art autoregressive model, into pretraining.
-Empirically, under comparable experiment settings, XLNet outperforms BERT on 20 tasks, often by a large margin, including question answering, natural language inference, sentiment analysis, and document ranking.''
+Empirically, under comparable experiment settings, XLNet outperforms BERT on 20 tasks, often by a large margin, including question answering, natural language inference, sentiment analysis, and document ranking.*
 {%- endcapture -%}

 {%- capture input_anno -%}